 Throughout the year, opportunities arise for the PVMA to facilitate or partner with others to offer a variety of learning opportunities.

-Rose City Veterinary Conference- Coming April 21, 2024
+Rose City Veterinary Conference - April 6, 2025

-This will be a larger multi-track conference highlighting veterinary professionals from across our region and from afar, celebrating and connecting our community, and creating a space to learn and grow together.
+Our larger multi-track conference highlighting veterinary professionals from across our region and from afar, celebrating and connecting our community, and creating a space to learn and grow together will be back for 2025.
 Details to come!

-Additionally, the OVTAA hosts webinars, townhalls, and Recover CRP certification trainings that are availably to OVTAA and PVMA members.
+Additionally, the OVTAA hosts webinars, townhalls, and Recover CRP certification trainings that are available to OVTAA and PVMA members.

-For Oregon Licensees: when veterinarians renew for their 2023 licenses, in December 2022, they WILL need to report CE.
-CVTs will need NOT need to report 15 Credits of CE until December 2023.
+For Oregon Licensees: when veterinarians renew for their 2025 licenses, in December 2024, they will need to report CE.
+CVTs will not need to report 15 Credits of CE until December 2025.

 Oregon Veterinary Practice Act: Continuing Education Requirements (CE)